discordjs/guide/guide/popular-topics/intents.md

 # Gateway Intents

 Gateway Intents were introduced by Discord so bot developers can choose which events their bot receives based on which data it needs to function.
 Intents are named groups of pre-defined WebSocket events, which the discord.js client will receive.
 If you omit `DirectMessageTyping`, for example, you will no longer receive typing events from direct messages.
-If you provide no intents, discord.js will throw an error.
+If you do not specify intents, discord.js will throw an error.

+Rather than blindly enabling all intents, consider what information you actually need.
+Reducing the number of unnecessary events your bot receives improves performance and reduces bandwidth and memory usage.

 ## Privileged Intents